 At the time of entry into the fellowship program all applicants will be Board eligible or board-certified general surgeons under the auspices of the American Board of Surgery.

 Applications and Deadlines

-The application deadline is January 20, 2020 (11:59pm EST).
+The application deadline is typically the 3rd Monday in January (11:59pm EST).
 Please refer to the Society of Surgical Oncology (SSO) website for instructions on how to apply to our program.
 We require a current CV, ABSITE scores, personal statement, and three letters of recommendation.
 We also participate in the national match program through the National Residency Match Program (NRMP).

 Applicants may submit your ERAS Fellowships token request.
 You can obtain your token from the ERAS Fellowships Documents Office (EFDO).

 Once you have purchased your token, register at MyERAS.
 Use your token to register, log in and start working on your application.